In addition to the information on the Setting up a Study page, the following is relevant where the study is wholly new:

 - resources and costs

 The protocol should go into as much detail about the research project as possible, to enable the review bodies to fully understand your study.
-For studies applying for sponsorship from Barts Health or Queen Mary, researchers must complete the JRMO template – CTIMP template or non-CTIMP template as applicable.
+For studies applying for sponsorship from Barts Health or Queen Mary, researchers must complete the JRMO template for a research study, interventional study or MHRA-regulated study, as applicable.

 Integrated Research Application System (IRAS)